evanlambb/Fitness-App/supabase/functions/notify-new-signup/README.md

 # New Signup Email Notification Function

 This Supabase Edge Function sends email notifications when new users sign up for early access.
+It currently emails the signup's email address, signup timestamp, and source.

 ## Setup Instructions